slackorama/sethmason.com/content/2007-10-22-intellij-idea-and-linux-not-like-peanut-butter-and-chocolate.markdown

-Title: "Intellij IDEA and Linux: Not Like Peanut Butter and Chocolate"
+Title: Intellij IDEA and Linux: Not Like Peanut Butter and Chocolate
+Category: editor
 Tags: intellij, linux, idea

 I love me some Intellij and I love me some Linux.
 Unfortunately, they